csupplee/KU/README.md

 # KU
 Chris Supplee
-This is tesing if I can get github.
+This is testing if I can get github.